agenteo/agenteo.github.com/source/_drafts/igorance-driven-development.md

 To learn if code is maintainable you have to actively work on it so if your tech directors and leads are not doing that their feedback is the opinion of an outsider--that can be positive if associated with knowledge of software design and hands on experience but without that is irrelevant and often contradicting your developers.

 You might think building unmaintainable software is acceptable since you don't know if your product will be successful and how long it will last for but **if you build your business to be successful you should build your software with the same mindset**.
-If you make an informed decision to disregard code quality then you should share that with your development team--be honest with them and some might stick around.
+If you make an informed decision to disregard code quality then you should share that with your development team.

-First you need to acknowledge you have a problem or this article won't be as effective and the problem is it's hard to determine how big of a prolem you have.
-Delegating is good but how do you trust someone with a bottle of wine

-When you see deliverables you might think everything is good but

-fail to see it as a developer you might think there is no other way to tackle complexity.

 Unmaintainable software is caused by poor incremental design choices--the only measure you have is as requirements change with time software will deliver that or you.